3343/edge_usr/docs/README.rst

 EDGE uses the Discontinuous Galerkin (DG-) Finite Element Method (FEM) to solve hyperbolic partial differential equations.
 EDGE supports different equations and element types.

-Currently, the applications focus is on seismic simulations through the elastic wave equations and on unstructured tetrahedral meshes.
+Currently, the application's focus is on seismic simulations using unstructured tetrahedral meshes.
-Here, EDGE targets seismic model setups with high geometric complexity and extreme-scale ensemble simulations.
+EDGE targets seismic model setups with high geometric complexity and extreme-scale ensemble simulations.
 The entire software stack is uniquely tailored to "fused" simulations.
 Fused simulations allow for different model setups within one execution of the forward solver.
 For example, you could share the mesh and velocity model in the fused runs, but alter the kinematic source from run to run.